KelvinMsft/kHypervisor/README.md

 `2018-03-29`  Added Nested EPT monitoring , when the PTE entry OF guest EPT is modified, L0 knows.

-`2020-03-07`  Testing on DdiMon
+`2020-03-07`  Refactored and testing on DdiMon

 # Installation

- * kHypervisor extended HyperPlatform which is created by Tandasat, it is a Nested-Virtual Machine Monitor, and DdiMon is one of Tandasat's product of HyperPlatform for test demo in kHypervisor.
+ * kHypervisor extended HyperPlatform which is created by Satoshi Tanda, it is a Nested-Virtual Machine Monitor, and DdiMon is one of instance of HyperPlatform for test demo in kHypervisor.

    *  Compiled kHypervisor.sys and DdiMon.sys by kHypervisor and NestedHypervisor respectively